cased/shell-cloud-run/README.md

   --source=. \
   --set-env-vars="CASED_SHELL_HOSTNAME=<your hostname>,CASED_SHELL_SECRET=<your secret>"
 ```
 ## Connecting to resources in a VPC

 ### Create a VPC:

 ```
-gcloud compute networks create cased-shell-example-vpc --project=cased-shell-demos --subnet-mode=auto --mtu=1460 --bgp-routing-mode=regional
+gcloud compute networks create cased-shell-example-vpc --subnet-mode=auto --mtu=1460 --bgp-routing-mode=regional
 gcloud compute firewall-rules create allow-ssh --network cased-shell-example-vpc --allow tcp:22,icmp
 ```

-And an instance within it with no public address:
+And an instance within the VPC:

 ```
 gcloud compute instances create example-bastion --image-project debian-cloud --image-family debian-11 --zone=us-central1-a --network=cased-shell-example-vpc
 ```

+Update `jump.yaml` to point it to the internal IP address of the bastion node.

+> Note: Stay tuned for support for auto-detecting Google Cloud Compute instances in the near future!

-### Configure the instance
+### Configure the bastion instance

+Create a user on the instance and add the SSH certificate to the user's authorized_keys file:

 ```
-gcloud compute ssh cased-shell@example-bastion
+gcloud compute ssh cased-shell@example-bastion --command="curl https://<Cased Shell Hostname>/.ssh/authorized_keys >> ~/.ssh/authorized_keys"
 ```

-* Run the commands from the Settings tab to enable access from all users in your org.
-* Add the following to the end of `~/.bashrc`:
+Optionally, add the following to the end of `~/.bashrc` to individually authenticate users of bastion node with their own Google Cloud accounts:

 ```
 # Create and enter a temporary directory